PaimaStudios/PRC/PRCS/prc-4.md

 ### Avoiding many failed txs in this model

 The problem with this model is people will naturally all try to buy the order with the most favorable sell price.
-Chosen base chain should have fast blocks so collisions are not so likely if the UI updates fast enough, but if bots start trading good orders as soon as they appear it may cause a rush with many failed transactions.
+The chosen base chain should have fast blocks so that collisions are not too likely if the UI updates fast enough, but if bots start trading good orders as soon as they appear it may cause a rush with many failed transactions.

 **Option 1) A L3 for all games**

-However, the key observation is that solving this concurrency issue does not need any knowledge of the game itself (it doesn't matter if orders are valid or not from the dApp perspective.
+The key observation is that solving this concurrency issue does not need any knowledge of the game itself (it doesn't matter if orders are valid or not from the dApp perspective.
 It just assumes buyers are not making bad purchases).

 This is an important note because it means we could have a decentralized L3 on top of the base chain whose goal it is to match orders properly.
 Notably, there is a model that provides exactly what we want with no tx fee if concurrent actions are attempted like this: the UTxO model.
 That is to say, implementing this system on top of Cardano (Aiken) or Fuel is actually much easier than the account model of EVM.
-However, e.g. Arbitrum users of course cannot be using Cardano, so this would most likely require running a Fuel L3 for Arbitrum (or maybe some ZK-ified UTxO platform if one exists) where the validators are decided by the Paima ecosystem token.
+However, e.g. Arbitrum users of course cannot be using Cardano, so this would most likely require running a Fuel L3 for Arbitrum (or maybe some ZK-ified UTxO platform) where the validators are decided by the Paima ecosystem token.

-It falls short on a few key points:
+However, this falls short on a few key points:

 * It would require adding Fuel support to Paima Engine to properly monitor it.
-* It would require the Paima ecosystem to be released (not released yet).
+* It would require the Paima ecosystem token to be released (not released yet).
 * It means we lose some composability with other Arbitrum dApps (unless Fuel adds a wrapped smart contract system like Milkomeda).
 * Users may be hesitant to bridge to this L3 just to trade, so we would have to abstract this away from them (again, wrapped smart contracts may help in the optimistic case where there isn't a conflicting order so they can buy game assets right away).